These DIY sugar scrub cubes will deeply exfoliate the skin leaving it silky smooth, refreshed, and smelling great.

 Please note that the sugar scrub cubes will get firmer over time, so you will need to break them with your hands before using them.
 Once in the shower make sure they are moist and use your fingers to crumble them.
 Then rub your skin with it.
 Your skin will be smooth and moisturized after exfoliating with the sugar scrub cubes.

-✅ EASY DIY recipes you might want to make for you or to offer as gifts:
+✅ EASY DIY recipes you might want to make for yourself or to offer as gifts:

 - Easy DIY lotion bar recipe with Shea butter